tpisto/pdf-fill-form/README.md

 Libary uses internally Poppler QT5 for PDF form reading and filling.
 Cairo is used for PDF creation from page images (when parameter { "save": "imgpdf" } is used).
 ## Features

-* __NEW version 4.0.0__: Added feature allowing for parallelization of the imgpdf feature, also allows for settings scale and whether antialiasing should be used. @tsdgeos
+* __NEW version 4.0.0__: Added feature allowing for parallelization of the imgpdf feature, also allows for settings scale and whether antialiasing should be used (by Albert Astals Cid @tsdgeos).

 * __NEW version 3.0.0__: Updated QT library to version 5 (by Rob Davarnia @robdvr).